jmassardo/jmassardo.github.io/_posts/2019-04-07-Habitat-for-Windows-Basics.md

 date:   2019-04-07 12:00:00 -0600
 category: Blog
 tags: [blog, habitat, applications, windows]
+excerpt: "Today, I'll be introducing some of the basics for[Habitat](https://www.habitat.sh), specifically focusing on Habitat on Windows.
+I won't be covering all the things as the Habitat website has a tremendous amount of reference material.
+I will be calling out some things that are either pitfalls or differing between Linux and Windows."
 ---
 ## Summary

-Greetings!
 Today, I'll be introducing some of the basics for[Habitat](https://www.habitat.sh), specifically focusing on Habitat on Windows.
 I won't be covering all the things as the Habitat website has a tremendous amount of reference material.
 I will be calling out some things that are either pitfalls or differing between Linux and Windows.

 ## Habitat basics